 Attribute Required /Optional Туре Description Name Required String An identifying name for this resource for use in SUPPLIED_RESOURCE_REF.
 ResourceName Required String Name of the resource as referenced by the content of the SOURCE elements in which it is used.
-Src Required URI Location of the resource file Format Required String Data format of the resource.
+Src deprecated in version 2.0 Optional URI Location of the resource file.
+Required if the element is empty, i.e. if no INTERNAL_DATA or EXTERNAL_DATA is specified.
+Format Required String Data format of the resource.
 Value: any format name registered with the Internet Assigned Numbers Authority (IANA). Туре Required Keyword The resource type: Font ProcSet.
 Other types may be defined in the future.
 A ProcSet is a PostScript ProcSet as defined in the PostScript Language Reference Manual.
-SubType Optional String Optional resource subtype, e.g. (Type1, TrueType etc.) Scope Optional String Specifies how long the Consumer must ensure that the resource will be needed: to the end of the current PPML, JOB, DOCUMENT, or PAGE element.
+SubType Optional String Optional resource subtype, e.g. (Type1, TrueType etc.) Scope Optional String Specifies how long the Consumer must ensure that the resource will be needed: to the end of the current PPML, DOCUMENT_SET, DOCUMENT, or PAGE element.

-The SUPPLIED_RESOURCE element can occur in SUPPLIED_RESOURCES.
+The SUPPLIED\RESOURCE element can occur in SUPPLIED\RESOURCES.

-8.6 The <SUPPLIED_RESOURCE_REF> Element
+8.6 The <SUPPLIED\RESOURCE\REF> Element

-This element embodies a reference to a previously named SUPPLIED_RESOURCE element.
-This permits a SUPPLIED_RESOURCE element to be declared once, and referenced in multiple REQUIRED_RESOURCES elements.
+This element embodies a reference to a previously named SUPPLIED\RESOURCE element.
+This permits a SUPPLIED\RESOURCE element to be declared once, and referenced in multiple REQUIRED\RESOURCES elements.